 John Dieffenbacher-Krall, who has served as chair since 2017, will be stepping down this year.
 Stay tuned for the announcement of a new chair!
-In the meantime, please direct your questions to John Hennessy
+In the meantime, please direct your questions or request to join an upcoming monthly meeting to John Hennessy

 , Director of Advocacy and Networks or Stephen Ward